FINNGEN/finngen-common-data-model/README.md

-# Commons data model
+# Finngen common data model

-This creates a common data model to be used in the finngen project.
+This project contains common data model from common objects in the finngen project.

 The current objects are currently modeled.